heroku/node-js-getting-started/README.md

 # heroku-typegraphql
 I just wanted to have a quick way to make a free typegraphql server.
-There are no breaking changes in this, just simple stuff, so the instructions below should still work, tell me if it doesn't though.
+There are no breaking changes in this, just simple stuff, so the instructions below should still work.

 # node-js-getting-started